coolquants/CorpEarningCallNLP/README.md

 The current source is through factset.
 (Maud is working on it).
 But for now, I have downloaded a pdf file into the data folder so the functions can be developed and tested against this one file.
 And Eric is writing a pdf reader function.
 ### 2.1.2 company stock price
 We can start with daily and may be move to minutes level as needed since we only need the price data around the earning days.
+(Sophia)
 ## 2.2 NLP processor
 ### 2.2.1 key context extraction
 ### 2.2.2 sentiment analysis on the sentence(s) around the key context